Analysis of market weights under volatility-stabilized market models: A skew-product decomposition result

-Since, we have already shown that the market weights have the same law as the Wright-Fisher models, we prove the Proposition for the WF models.
-We take, without loss of generality, $m=n-1$, the case of a general $m$ being on similar lines.
+Since we have already shown that the market weights have the same law as the Wright--Fisher models, we prove the proposition for the latter.
+We take, without loss of generality, $m=n-1$, the case of a general $m$ following similar lines.

-\begin{lemma} Let $J=(J_1, \ldots, J_n)$ be the multidimensional diffusion $J(\delta_1, \ldots, \delta_n)$.
+\begin{lemma} Let $J=(J_1, \ldots, J_n)$ be the multidimensional diffusion $J(\delta _1, \ldots, \delta_n)$.
 Consider the process

-up to the stopping time $\tau_1=\inf\left\{ t\ge 0: \; J_1(t)=1 \right\}$.
+up to the stopping time $\tau_1=\inf\{ t\ge0\dvtx J_1(t)=1 \}$.